TBCTSystems/bct-applications-architecture/poc/bao-poc/README.md

 - `listener "tcp"`: Configures the OpenBao server’s TCP listener on port 8200.
     - `address: 0.0.0.0:8200` tells OpenBao to listen on all interfaces in the container (mapped to port 8200 on your host).
     - `tls_cert_file` / `tls_key_file`: The server certificate & private key (from your self-signed certs).
-    - `tls_client_ca_file`: Instructs Vault to request/verify client certificates signed by `client-ca.crt`.
+    - `tls_client_ca_file`: Instructs OpenBao to request/verify client certificates signed by `client-ca.crt`.
 This is crucial for mTLS if you enable cert auth.
 - `storage "file"`: Uses local disk storage at `/bao/data`.
 Fine for a PoC, but for production, consider a more robust backend.